lasz-lo/report-a-bug/README.md

 ## TODOs

-- migrate the js from src/client/index.html into a seperate script.js file.
+- Migrate the js from src/client/index.html into a seperate script.js file.

+- Properties file for the server.
+More information on which values one actually might want to change.

 ### Notes